Isoperimetric inequalities in Hadamard spaces of asymptotic rank two: Introduction

-Recent progress on the isoperimetric gap conjecture was made in~\cite{DLPS}, where a homotopical $\delta$-isoperimetric inequality was established for proper $\CAT(0)$ spaces $X$ with asymptotic rank at most~$2$: every Lipschitz $2$-sphere $S$ in $X$ bounds a Lipschitz $3$-ball $B$ with
+For the case of higher asymptotic rank $\nu \ge 2$, recent progress on the isoperimetric gap conjecture was made in~\cite{DLPS}, where a homotopical $\delta$-isoperimetric inequality was established for proper $\CAT(0)$ spaces $X$ with asymptotic rank~$2$: every Lipschitz $2$-sphere $S$ in $X$ bounds a Lipschitz $3$-ball $B$ with

 where the constant $C$ depends only on $X$ and $\delta > 0$.
 More generally, it was shown that the $\del$-isoperimetric inequality remains valid for fillings of Lipschitz surfaces of higher genus by Lipschitz handlebodies, with a constant depending in addition on the genus.